 Another example of an alignment that we often use is that the chest bones lifts up, and this prevents that stoop forward posture that is commonly seen in osteoporosis.
 So those are just two examples of alignment, of course, there are a lot of alignment-based instructions that we give when teaching people with osteoporosis that are key to getting the best, and safest, results.
 For people with osteoporosis, simply practicing yoga, without proper attention to alignment, might not be such a good idea.

 Nothing in this interview should be construed as medical advice.
-Always consult a doctor before starting any exercise regimen.
+Osteoporosis is a serious condition, always consult a doctor about any medical concerns and before starting any exercise regimen.